hai-vr/documentation/docs/changelogs/animator-as-code.md

   - For compatibility reasons, it was public for the duration of V1.1.x, and was already marked as obsolete in V1.1.x.
   - The class AacAccessorForExtensions replaced them.

-These breaking changes are meant to be the last breaking changes for the duration of Animator As Code V1.
+These breaking changes are meant to be the last breaking changes for the lifetime of Animator As Code V1.

 ## 1.1.0